Does banning smartphones in schools improve children’s development?

 Expert Website

-Smartphones offer known distractions such as gaming, updating social media and sending and receiving messages but also in terms of making the user readily available to provide support or distraction.
-The significance of peer approval is well known amongst young people, and the ease of access to camera phones and the subsequent ability to share media can lead young people to engage in activities which they very soon regret.
+Smartphones offer known distractions such as gaming, updating social media and sending and receiving messages.
+Also, peer approval is significant amongst young people, and the ease of access to camera phones and the subsequent ability to share media can lead young people to engage in activities which they very soon regret.

-Banning smartphones would take the very great pressure off children to act impulsively and participate in behaviours, many of which have dire consequences in terms of reputation, school sanctions or destroying personal relationships, in which they would not, given the time and space to reflect, usually take part.
+Banning smartphones would take the very great pressure off children to act impulsively and participate in negative behaviours.
+Furthermore, it could support children in avoiding consequences in terms of reputation, school sanctions or personal relationships.

 Rebecca Avery